jameshanlon/jameshanlon.github.io/content/discrete-event-simulation.md

 simulation jumps through time from one event to the next.
 These variable time steps are in contrast with a discrete-event scheme with fixed timesteps.
-Fixed timesteps are particularly suited to digital systems with clocked logic, where each time increment corresponds to cycle.
-Fixed-time simulation has the drawback that all time steps are evaluated regardless of whether anything happens.
-However, DES can be harder to parallelise because of the need to maintain a centralised event list.
+Fixed timesteps are particularly suited to digital systems with clocked logic, where each time increment corresponds to clock cycle.
+Fixed-time simulation has the drawback that all time steps are evaluated regardless of whether anything happens, although it is easier to reason about since everything proceeds in lockstep.
+DES is inherently more flexible but can be harder to parallelise because of the need to maintain a centralised event list.

 The main components of a DES are: